osaroo3/django_restaurant_ci_project4/README.md

   * The idea for my models.py was from Codestar blog and barbarshop by LarisaLG.
   * Credit to [W3schools](https://www.w3schools.com/django/django_404.php) for the idea to handle double booking server error.
   * Credit to [Django documentation](https://docs.djangoproject.com/en/5.0/) for "Everything you need to know about Django".
+  * credit to LarisaLG for the readme structure.

 ### Content and Media